-For her third single, Nita opted for the novelty tune The daddy Christmas song.
+Back at home, for her third single, Nita opted for the novelty tune The daddy Christmas song.

 Misty blue, a cover of a country and western song by Wilma Burgess, became her final release in June 1967.
 (The B-side was Come around, which again found Mills on songwriting duties.)
 When this single, like its predecessors, failed, her contract was not renewed.